Pink-Crab/Perique_Admin_Menu/README.md

 http://www.opensource.org/licenses/mit-license.html

+# Contributions

+If you would like to contribute to this or any other Perique module, please feel free to submit a PR with your changes.

+All code must be supplied with matching tests and must pass PHPUNIT, PHPStan and PHPCS checks and not see a large drop in coverage.

+See composer.json for details on the test and linting commands. `composer all` is the most important.

 # Change Log
 * 0.2.0 - Re introduced the `register()` and `load()` methods for both Groups and Pages.
 * 0.1.2 - Fixed hardcoded primary page slug in Page_Dispatcher, updated dev dependencies